 Legislative Agenda

-Transportation Choices 2024 Legislative Agenda is all about increasing transportation equity and safety for all Washingtonians.
+Transportation Choices Coalition’s 2025 Legislative Agenda is all about defending progressive transportation funding, increasing safety on our state’s most dangerous roads, and improving access to transportation for all Washingtonians.
 Check out our legislative agenda here and read more about Washington’s legislative process below.

 Status